chendaniely-teaching/2019-03-07-python/future_learning.md

 For some of the classes, I've listed the chapters you can go through without taking the entire course.
 The list of DataCamp courses are growing, but this should be a good place to start.

+- [Parallel Computing with Dask][100]
+    - Take the Python workflows you currently have and easily scale them up to large datasets without the need for distributed computing environments.
 - [Cleaning Data in Python][1]
 	- Review from the class
 - [Supervised Learning with scikit-learn][2]